4awpawz/buster/README.md

 ## Changelog

+### v0.2.0

+Major refactor -  includes but not limited to the following:

+* Introduces experimental ["safe mode"](#safe-mode) feature, resolves [`#6`](https://github.com/4awpawz/buster/issues/6)

+* v0.1.6 breaks handling of backup files bug, fixes [`#5`](https://github.com/4awpawz/buster/issues/5)

+* Removes hashed files from the manifest returned by glob during restore

+* Implements new resolution of destination paths

+* Removes the "file-exists" package from the project

+* Catching some async exceptions to prevent unresolved promise exceptions

+* Updated README.md

 ### v0.1.6

 * Addresses a bug in command-line processing which would cause Buster to crash when the user enters only *"bust"* or *"restore"* from the command-line.